NativeScript/nativescript-cli/docs/man_pages/general/autocomplete-disable.md

 Command | Description
 ----------|----------
 [autocomplete-status](autocomplete-status.html) | Shows if autocompletion is enabled for bash and zsh.
+[autocomplete](autocomplete.html) | Asks for confirmation if command line autocompletion should be enabled for bash and zsh.
 [autocomplete-enable](autocomplete-enable.html) | Enables autocompletion for bash and zsh.
-[autocomplete-disable](autocomplete-disable.html) | Disables autocompletion for bash and zsh.
 [feature-usage-tracking](feature-usage-tracking.html) | Configures anonymous usage statistics tracking for the NativeScript command-line interface.
 [help](help.html) | Lists the available commands or shows information about the selected command.
 <% } %>